I-4-8-20.Preliminary Consideration of Exceptions

 If the Schaefer cover letter was not used, CCPRB staff will:

-Subsequently, 90 days after the correct notice was used, or 60 days after the corrective notice was sent, CCPRB staff will hold the paper claim(s) file for an additional 6 months for notice of a new civil action.
+In a sentence 4 case, if no exceptions have been filed within 90 days after the correct notice was used or within 60 days after the corrective notice was sent, CCPRB staff will continue to hold any paper claim(s) file for an additional 6 months for notice of a new civil action.

 B. Claimant Requests Additional Time to Submit Exceptions